smartcomputerlab/RVLabs.programming.and.modeling/README.md

 # RISC-V programming
 This repository contains the preparations for RISC-V labs.
-The first three labs deal with assembly level programming.
+The first three labs deal with **assembly level programming**.
 We start in Lab0 with simple arithmetical examples, and we continue with Lab1 and Lab2 to cover simple system and network oriented examples.

 ## Hardware